clairvoyant/cblas/README.md

 The Pascal libraries excel in writing user interfaces.

 If asked to define in a single word why I use Pascal for some project, that word is `Productivity´.
-The IDE (Lazarus or Delphi), are boost the productivity in such a way that the typical CRUD aplication can be done in a glimplse.
+The IDE (Lazarus or Delphi), are boost the productivity in such a way that the typical CRUD application can be done in a glimpse.

-Nevertheless, one of the strenghts of the Pascal environment is the integration with other languages/libraries.
+Nevertheless, one of the strengths of the Pascal environment is the integration with other languages/libraries.

 This unit was written in 40 minutes, using `h2pas` and `vim macros`.
-The friction of interacting with foreing languages is almost neilighible.
+The friction of interacting with foreign languages is almost negligible.

 FreePascal/Lazarus